List of The Young and the Restless characters introduced in the 1970s: Leslie Brooks

 Leslie was in her mid-twenties when her father, Stuart, befriended a penniless drifter named Brad Elliot and gave him a job at The Genoa City Chronicle, of which Stuart was the owner and publisher.
 Leslie fell in love with Brad who encouraged her to come out of her shell and enjoy a very successful career as a concert pianist.
 Leslie's 21-year-old sister, Lorie, had always been jealous of Leslie.
 Unable to spark any interest from Brad, Lorie started intercepting their letters and phone calls while Leslie was on tour.
 Lorie managed to convince Brad that Leslie was no longer interested, and convinced Leslie that she had seduced Brad.
-As the thought of Brad and Lorie making love haunted Leslie, she had a nervous breakdown, freezing at the piano during a concert in New York City.
+As the thought of Brad and Lorie having sex haunted Leslie, she had a nervous breakdown, freezing at the piano during a concert in New York City.
 After being led off stage by her mentor, Maestro Fautsch, Leslie wandered through Central Park, her purse was stolen, and she wound up institutionalized for weeks with no memory in a ward with a few other mentally disturbed women who taunted her mercilessly.
 Eventually her doctor discovered who she was from a publicity photo and notified Stuart, who flew to New York and rescued Leslie.
 While away, Lorie became engaged to Brad, but when he found out what Lorie had done, he broke up with Lorie, and he and Leslie got back together.
 Lorie quit her job at the Chronicle and published her first book, which Stuart editorialized as "a disgusting piece of trash".
 With Brad's encouragement, Leslie bought Pierre's Restaurant and turned it into The Allegro, a nightclub where she could perform without having to travel.